OspreyProject/Osprey/README.md

 ###

-The settings page allows you to configure which protection providers Osprey uses to check websites.
+The settings page allows you to configure which protection providers Osprey uses to check websites:

 ![Settings Page](https://i.imgur.com/pjhiy6R.png)

 ###

-You can even add your own API keys for third-party integrations that support it.
+You can even add your own API keys for third-party integrations that support it:

 ![Third-Party Integrations](https://i.imgur.com/xzYLywa.png)